 So how can you acquire the practical knowledge and hands-on training needed to launch your career?
 This is precisely the kind of information incorporated in the curriculum of most Supply Chain Management degree programs.
 Most positions will involve some degree of on-the-job training as well.

-As you can see in the list above, there are a lot of factors involved in the supply chain management process.
+As you can see, there are a lot of factors involved in the supply chain management process.
 What’s more is that businesses large and small rely on supply chain efforts to keep operations running smoothly.
 This translates into plenty of job variety, spanning from specialist positions to more general ones.

-Check out the info below to get a high-level breakdown of these job titles, listed in order of highest total job openings to lowest.
+Check out the info below to get a high-level breakdown of these supply chain management jobs, listed in order of highest total job openings to lowest.

 1. Purchasing agent

 - Purchases equipment, parts or services needed for the operation of a manufacturing establishment.

 - Prepares purchase orders, solicits bid proposals and reviews requisitions for goods and services.